IsaiahMars/CSC314A/README.txt

 https://youtu.be/eYTnoJluds0

 All resources and images used in the website were paid for by me, or sourced from sites that make their artwork accessible to the public domain.

+Resubmission Changes:
+-Added the instructions page.
+-Modified crop grow time values.

+When we switch our projects to use a PostgreSQL database, the game should be finished.
+I wasn't able to continue my work remotely over the break, but I'm pretty pleased with where I'm currently at in the development stage.